iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

 </admin>

-If you use multiple GDrive remotes, by default they will share the same cached credentials.
-To isolate them, you can use custom profile names for different
+If multiple GDrive remotes use the same client ID, by default they will share the same cached credentials.
+To isolate them, you can use custom profile names for different remotes:
-remotes:

 ```
 $ dvc remote modify --local myremote profile myprofile